Think-and-Dev/gitbook-docs-test/docs/integration/example-code-minting-bpros-without-truffle.md

-# Example code minting BPros without Truffle
+# Example code minting RIFPros without Truffle

 In the following example we will learn how to: